tellytv/telly/README.md

 # Troubleshooting

-Please free to open an issue if you run into any issues (_no pun intended_) at all, I'll be more than happy to help.
+Please free to open an issue if you run into any issues at all, I'll be more than happy to help.